eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

 9. Install and Configure Mail Relay

-    Skipping this on initial pass, until we know how EBC can route mail
+    Note: This step was run, and this will allow Eucalyptus to send Email to the Postfix instance which runs on localhost.
+But, until the EBC installs a local mail relay and configures local DNS with MX records which point to it, mail will be queued but can not leave the host.

     ```bash
     yum install -y postfix